JaceABillingsley/TheCodeBlueApp/README.md

 ----

 # Specifications

+### Frontend + Backend
+The Code Blue App's frontend is created in javascript.
+This runs the timers on the page, manages the data of the page, and more.
+The Code Blue App's backend is an [expressjs](https://expressjs.com) webserver running on [Node.js](https://nodejs.org).
+These return the correct pages when accessing a webpage on [thecodeblueapp.com](https://thecodeblueapp.com)

 ### Features
 - The Code Blue App offers timers for medication and pulse checks.
 The default medications listed are: Epinepherine, Amiodarone, Atropine, Adenosine, and Lidocaine.
 Additionally, there is an "Other Med" button for medications not listed.